 This Chardonnay is bursting with aromas of ripe Lychee nut, tropical melon, and crisp Anjou Pear.
 After the initial blast of fruit your senses with be bathed with aromas of roasted chestnut, vanilla caramel apple, and an ample dose of rich French Oak.
 The palate is full-bodied with a fresh ... more

-With dark ruby color, this blend has aromas of blueberry cobbler, muddled basil, red raspberry, and cherry cola.
-In the mouth, there are flavors of black raspberry compote, cherries jubilee, tart plum, cedar, and a hint of red apple.
-The finish shows French oak notes of caramel and vanilla as ... more
+With dark purple color, this blend has aromas of blackberry jam, green peppercorn, sour cherry, and toasted cedar.
+In the mouth, the flavors are reminiscent of red raspberry, cherry tart, pomegranate, vanilla bean, caramel, and hints of clove.
+The finish shows French oak notes of caramel and American oak notes ... more

 Wine which is produced and bottled under strict supervision and meets all standards to be certified Kosher.

 Wine which is produced using organic practices and is free of all synthetic chemicals, antibiotics, hormones and pesticides.